Fish, wildlife & habitat coalition of british columbia

 • Legislated objectives for fish, wildlife and habitat

-• Modernization relevant legislation to prioritize wildlife
+• Modernization of relevant legislation to prioritize wildlife

 • FRPA, Transportation, Mines, Parks

-• 25X25 goals
+• 30 x 30 goals

 • Dedicated and coordinated funding mechanisms